Tim Loughton: Backbench career

+In July 2018, he participated in the first Worthing Pride parade.
+A year later in July 2019, Loughton voted to extend same-sex marriage and abortion to Northern Ireland.

-In the House of Commons, he sits on the Home Affairs Committee.
+In the House of Commons, Loughton sits on the Home Affairs Select Committee.
 He has previously sat on the Draft Mental Health Bill (Joint Committee) and Environmental Audit Committee.

 Loughton employs his wife as a part-time office manager on a salary up to £25,000.
 The practice of MPs employing family members has been criticised by some sections of the media on the lines that it promotes nepotism.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Loughton's employment of his wife is lawful.